 - Construction fires: Fires frequently occur on construction sites, especially the construction of apartment buildings.
 While these buildings are generally unoccupied, the fire often spreads to nearby apartment buildings or homes and causes widespread damage.

 Other causes of building fires include issues with water heaters, broilers, or furnaces.

 Determining whom to sue when a building fire occurs is not always simple.
 The basis for the determination will be the facts and circumstances of each case.
 For instance, if the fire occurred in an apartment building as a result of a fire by a tenant, that tenant may be responsible for damages.
 In fact, many apartment buildings require tenants to obtain rental insurance.
 If the fire started as a result of an electrical issue, the landlord may be responsible.
 In many cases, the claim will be submitted to insurance companies for payout.

 Colombo Law firm is located in Morgantown, West Virginia.
 Our attorneys are highly experienced personal injury lawyers who successfully handle hundreds of personal injury claims each year, obtaining justice and monetary relief for our clients.

-Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, Monongalia, Marian, Harrison, Preston, Taylor, and Lewis county.
+Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, Monongalia, Marion, Harrison, Preston, Taylor, and Lewis county.
 If you have been injured in an accident or incident but are unsure of whether you have a personal injury claim, contact Colombo Law today for a risk-free initial consultation.